adastor/web/README.md

 - anywhere
 - spy-free
 - with the latest versions of the best Open Source Software
-- on a daily basis &ndash; but without forced or otherwise intrusive update process.
+- on a daily basis &ndash; but without forced or otherwise intrusive update process
+- using DWeb/IPFS as distribution medium
+- and iPXE to boot & setup.

+### About the best Linux distro on Earth

+Slackware Linux is the oldest actively developed Linux distribution.
+Being developed by a single person (Patrick Volkerding), supported by small team of close colaborators rather than a corporation, it has no time-tighted release schedule, nor sales plan, nor fancy graphical setup wizard; hence is considered as a very hard to set up and maintain on a machine.

+Which is not true at all.
+OK, it may be a little hard to set up for the first time for a Linux newbie.

-### Purpose
+### Enter AdaSTOR/OS.

-AdaSTOR/OS is SlackwreLinux-current branch repackaged into several SquashFS images and delivered to you the DevOps way via iPXE and IPFS (planned).
+AdaSTOR/OS is SlackwreLinux-current branch repackaged into several SquashFS images and delivered to you the DevOps way via IPFS.

 New releases are build automatically whenever Patrick releases new packages.
-Packages are grouped into 'slices' &nbsp; SquashFS archives, mounted read-only and stacked to provide consistent filesystem image; with writable layer mounted on top of them.
+Packages are layered into 'slices' &nbsp; SquashFS images, mounted read-only and stacked to provide consistent filesystem image; with writable layer mounted on top of them.
 That way more than 98% of filesystem data is mounted read-only and served from compressed storage, which reduces I/O, which is beneficial from both performance and security standpoint.
-The 'slices' are ready to be used "as-is" just after being downloaded (no installation step required); moreover each participant host may serve them to others via IPFS (planned), thus reducing bandwith cost of distribution.
+The 'slices' are ready to be used "as-is" just after being downloaded, as **no installation step is required**.
+Moreover each participant host may serve them to others via IPFS, thus reducing bandwith cost of distribution.

 ## Origins

-Few years ago I compressed my entire Slackware system with SquashFS to save some space - and was amazed to see how much the system gained in terms of loading speed as well.
+Few years ago I compressed my entire Slackware system with SquashFS to save some space &ndash; and was amazed to see how much the system gained in terms of system and program loading speed as well.
 This process was manual, slow, unreliable, and required rebuilding the image each time new packages installed or upgraded.
-So after several iterations I figured out how to break Slackware installation in pieces to make updates easier - and today is the day it can be tested by anyone willing to see Slackware installed within seconds.
+Hence, after several iterations I figured out how to break Slackware installation into pieces to make updates easier - and today is the day it can be tested by anyone willing to see Slackware installed within seconds.

 Note: the system installed that way is 100% Slackware compatible - you can